 For example, if a protected party exclusively does business in several cities within a particular state, it’s reasonable to presume that precluding competition by the employee out of state is an unreasonable limitation.
 See also information about non-disclosure agreements.
 Also get information for government contractors that have employee confidentiality agreements.

-Sample Court Outcomes Under Colorado Non Compete Statute
+Sample Court Outcomes Under Colorado Non Compete Law

-The following provides several examples of restrictive covenants not to compete agreements CO courts have upheld as reasonable under Colorado Non-compete statute and Colorado law:
+The following provides several examples of restrictive non compete clause Colorado CO courts have upheld as reasonable under Colorado Non compete statute and Colorado law:

 - Five-year, one county restriction on ophthalmologist was reasonable and enforceable